Green Bay Packers, Inc.

-Green Bay Packers, Inc. is an American publicly held, nonprofit corporation that owns the National Football League (NFL)'s Green Bay Packers, an American football franchise based in Green Bay, Wisconsin.
-The corporation was established in 1923 as the Green Bay Football Corporation, and received its current legal name in 1935.
-The Packers are the only NFL club that is a publicly owned corporation, the only major professional sports franchise in the United States that is a nonprofit entity, and one of only a few such teams that are not privately held.
+Green Bay Packers, Inc. is an American publicly held, nonprofit corporation that owns the Green Bay Packers, an American football franchise based in Green Bay, Wisconsin, that plays in the National Football League (NFL).
+The corporation was established in 1923 as the Green Bay Football Corporation and received its current legal name in 1935.
+The Packers are the only NFL club that is owned by a public corporation, the only major professional sports franchise in the United States that is a nonprofit entity, and one of only a few such teams that are not privately held.
 (Note: A few franchises in the other three "Big Four" professional sports leagues (Major League Baseball, the National Basketball Association and the National Hockey League) are either owned by publicly-traded corporations or owned by entities for which such corporations own shares.
 In July 2023, one of these corporations, Liberty Media, spun off the Atlanta Braves and some related assets into a separate publicly-traded company, Atlanta Braves Holdings, leading some sources to define the Braves as a publicly-owned corporation.
 Unlike the Packers, the Braves remain a for-profit business.)
-Rather than being the property of an individual, partnership, or corporate entity, they are held as of 2025 by 538,967 stockholders.
+Rather than being the property of an individual, partnership, or corporate entity, they are held as of 2022 by 538,967 stockholders.
 No one is allowed to hold more than 200,000 shares, which represents approximately four percent of the 5,204,625 shares currently outstanding.

 The franchise's broad-based community support and non-profit structure are frequently cited as among the most important factors which have kept the team in Green Bay for over a century in spite of being the smallest market in all of North American major professional sports.
 Green Bay is the only team with this public form of ownership structure in the NFL, grandfathered when the NFL's current ownership policy stipulating a maximum of 32 owners per team, with one holding a minimum 30% stake, was established in the 1980s.
 As a publicly held nonprofit, the Packers are also the only North American major league sports franchise to release its financial balance sheet every year.
 (Note: If an expanded definition of "major league" is used to include the Canadian Football League, then the Packers become one of three teams to release their financials (alongside the Saskatchewan Roughriders and the Winnipeg Blue Bombers) and the second-smallest by metro area population (ahead of the Roughriders).)